DO, University Of New England Coll Of Osteopathic Med

 I utilize non-operative treatments such as physical therapy, occupational therapy, speech therapy, lymphedema therapy, pelvic floor therapy, aquatic therapy, neuropsychology, expectation counseling, durable medical equipment, prosthetics and orthotics.

-My research interests include cancer survivorship and healthcare quality improvement.
+My research interests include cancer survivorship, value-based care, patient safety and healthcare quality improvement.

 Publications & Research